funkshun/static-tar-heel-reader/README.md

 ## To Do

-- Identify _stop_ words; we don't need to index 'the' for example.
 - Come up with an ordering for the books based on popularity, quality, etc.
 - Tell the user if a word is not in the index.
 - Assign categories to more books.